Published on:

 In 2015, a report released by the International Agency for Research on Cancer (IARC), a branch of the WHO, categorized glyphosate as “probably carcinogenic,” citing evidence of cancer development in animal tests and DNA damage in human cells.

 How did Bayer respond to the IARC’s conclusion about Roundup’s cancer-causing potential?
 Monsanto, under Bayer, allegedly devised strategies to influence regulators and generate opposition against the IARC’s decision.
 The company purportedly engaged EPA employees to ensure that glyphosate wasn’t carcinogenic before agency reviews.
 Additionally, they leveraged connections to pressure “key Democrats on the Hill” to influence the EPA and delay other regulatory agency evaluations of glyphosate.
 Their objective seemed to challenge the relevance of IARC’s findings, safeguard global sales, and support their legal defense against litigation.
-This conduct potentially elucidates why juries disregarded the EPA’s regulatory inaction while awarding substantial compensations to victims.
+This conduct potentially elucidates why juries disregarded the EPA’s regulatory inaction while awarding substantial compensation to victims.

 Roundup Lawsuit Verdicts and Settlements